hapax/hapax.github.io/assets/reality.md

 universe as a kind of fractal of wonder, exhibiting wonder in every object and at every length scale.
-Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was perplexed by the way that spaghetti always snaps into three pieces.
+Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was perplexed by dry spaghetti.
 There is nothing more wonderful to a geneticist than an E. coli bacterium, and to an entomologist, a puddle of stagnant water.
 You get the idea.